 Approach:

 Built a 60-point AI-enabled Buyer Impact Analysis (BIA) tool to replace subjective creative pitches with scored, data-backed diagnostic roadmaps.
+The AI scores publicly available buyer signals.
+The strategy is entirely human.

 Validated the model using the agency owner's own documented frustration buying a corporate firewall — quantifying the problem before making the ask.